hftbattle/documentation/en/quick_start.md

 ## Quick Tips {#quick_tips}

 - In case you would like to find out how your strategy performs on a particular day, run it just for the selected date, this way you get results much faster.
-- To get most out of your idea try [fitting parameters](interface/params.md).
+- To get most out of your idea try [tuning parameters](interface/params.md).

 See more that in the [corresponding section](interface/README.md).